- English »

 As Jasbir only lived for 3 1/2 years prior to his apparent death from smallpox, his original personality did not have a chance to develop.
 Whether the soul that inhabited the body of Jasbir prior to his apparent death had any type of relationship with the soul of Sobha is unknown.

-Reanimation of a Dead Body: Though a physician did not examine Jasbir after he apparently succumbed to smallpox, his body was lifeless to the extent that his father and fellow villagers were prepared to bury Jasbir.
+Reanimation or Raising of a Dead Body: Though a physician did not examine Jasbir after he apparently succumbed to smallpox, his body was lifeless to the extent that his father and fellow villagers were prepared to bury Jasbir.
 When Ian Stevenson asked how the villagers of Rasulpur determined when death occurred, he was told that they relied on the cessation of breathing, the cooling of the body and the inability of an examiner to open the jaw of the deceased, which would indicate rigor mortis.
 As such, it appears that the determination that Jasbir was dead should have been accurate.

 How Jasbir’s revival occurred is unknown, though Jasbir, after his transformation, stated that a discarnate sadhu or holy man met him following his death as Sobha and encouraged him, Sobha, to take possession of Jasbir’s body.